TraekWells/personal-site/content/journal/2022-in-review.md

 - [The Stormlight Archive](https://www.goodreads.com/series/49075-the-stormlight-archive){:target="\_blank"} by Brandon Sanderson
 - [The Mistborn Trilogy](https://www.goodreads.com/series/40910-the-mistborn-saga){:target="\_blank"} by Brandon Sanderson

+### How I feel

+I feel grateful.

+I'm a hard worker and I have a high standard for myself.
+That said, it would be foolish of me to think some luck didn't play in my favor.
+I'm lucky to be alive in this time of general opulence.
+I'm **very** far from being rich but I'm eternally grateful for what I have.

 ## 🎭 2022 Goal Review

-Let's see if I actually accomplished any of the goals that I said I wanted to do in last year's review.
+Enough with the sappy stuff, let's see if I actually accomplished any of the goals that I said I wanted to do in last year's review.

 - ✅ **Be more present**.
 I'm giving myself a green check on this one.
 Overall, I worried a lot less last year and felt that I appreciated the moments much more.
 I feel lucky to be alive and even luckier to have the people in my life that I do.
 - ✅ **Grow as a UX professional**.
 This is super vague but I belive I accomplished this one.
 I grew as a front-end developer, I dabbled in front-end unit testing and learned **a lot** more about user interviews and the CI/CD process.